Konstantin Kostadinov

-Konstantin Iroslavov Kostadinov (Константин Ирославов Костадинов; born 25 March 2003) is a Bulgarian professional basketball player for La Laguna Tenerife of the Spanish Liga ACB.
-He plays on the small forward and power forward positions.
+Konstantin Iroslavov Kostadinov (Константин Ирославов Костадинов; born 25 March 2003) is a Bulgarian professional basketball player for BC Oostende of the BNXT League on loan from BC Andorra.
+He plays as a small forward or power forward.

 Early life and youth career

 Kostadinov began playing basketball at BC Delfin Burgas.
 In June 2016, he was signed by Real Madrid to play for their youth ranks.

 Kostadinov became the MVP of the 2017 Copa del Rey Junior averaging 15.4 points, 9.6 rebounds and 21.6 PIR per game.

 In 2021, he won the Euroleague Basketball Next Generation Tournament with Real Madrid, recording a double-double of 18 points and 12 rebounds in the championship game against Barcelona.

+College career

+On 11 July 2026, Kostadinov was announced for the NCAA Division I roster Mississippi State Bulldogs for the 26–27 season.
+However in August 2026, he was loaned out to BC Oostende, reversing his decision to move NCAA.

 Professional career

 On 6 August 2021, Kostadinov signed with Palmer Alma Mediterrànea Palma of the Spanish second division, the LEB Oro.
 On 3 March 2022, he scored career-high 31 points, adding 10 rebounds and 2 assists in a 98–90 win against Força Lleida.

 On 4 August 2022, Kostadinov signed a multi-year contract with Lenovo Tenerife of the Liga ACB and was immediately loaned to Zunder Palencia of the LEB Oro for the 2022–23 season.
 On 1 August 2023, he was loaned to HLA Alicante of the LEB Oro.

+On December 15, 2025, he signed with MoraBanc Andorra on a three-year deal.
+In August 2026, he was loaned out to BC Oostende of the BNXT League.